List of Salvia species

 The naming of distinct Salvia species has undergone regular revision, with many species being renamed, merged, and reclassified over the years.
 Salvia officinalis (common sage), for example, has been cultivated for thousands of years, yet has been named and described under six different scientific names since 1940 alone.
 At one time there were over 2,000 named species and subspecies.
-The most recent revision was done in 1988 by Gabriel Alziar of the Jardin botanique de la Ville de Nice—it consolidated the number of different species to approximately 700.
+A revision in 1988 by Gabriel Alziar of the Jardin botanique de la Ville de Nice consolidated the number of different species to approximately 700.
 As new discoveries are made, the taxonomic list of Salvia species will continue to change.

 The first significant accounting of the genus was done by George Bentham in 1832–1836, based on a similarity in staminal morphology between Salvia members.
 His work, Labiatarum Genera et Species (1836), is still the most comprehensive organization of Salvia.
 Even though there were only 291 species at that time, he still considered the possibility of forming five or six genera, due to differences between certain groups of Salvia.
 Bentham eventually organized the genus into four subgenera and twelve sections, based on differences in the corolla, calyx, and stamens.
 In the last 100 years, that system of organization is generally not endorsed by botanists.

 The classification of Salvia has long been based on the genus' unusual pollination and stamen structure, which was presumed to have evolved only once.
 More recently, a study using DNA sequencing of Salvia species has shown that different versions of this lever mechanism have evolved at least three different times within Salvia.
 This clearly makes the genus non-monophyletic, which means that members of the genus have evolved from different ancestors, rather than sharing one common ancestor.
 The DNA analysis has shown that the genus may consist of as many as three different clades, or branches.
 The study concluded that Salvia is not a natural genus—some of its branches have a closer relationship to other genera in the tribe Mentheae than to other Salvia species.

+As of May 2024, Plants of the World Online accepted 1024 species, listed below.